ZwaarContrast/resumes/DANNY_HOEK.md

 Zwaar Contrast is a development agency based in Den Haag, the Netherlands.
 We have a focus on Wordpress development, but we can also assist you with various other front-end and back-end development skills.

 ### Keywords
-HTML, (S)CSS, Javascript, PHP, Wordpress, jQuery, Node.js, React, Redux, ES6, OpenLayers, Google Maps, Grunt, Gulp, Vagrant.
+HTML, (S)CSS, Javascript, PHP, Wordpress, jQuery, Node.js, React, Redux, ECMAScript 6 (ES6/ES2015), OpenLayers, Google Maps, Grunt, Gulp, Vagrant.

 ### Address
 Caballerofabriek - Unit 17